Irving Park station (CTA Blue Line): History

-The Irving Park station opened under the Kennedy extension of the Blue Line to Jefferson Park in 1970.
+The Irving Park station opened as part of the Kennedy extension of the Blue Line to Jefferson Park in 1970.
 Built as other nearby stations, according to the plans of architects Skidmore, Owings & Merrill, Irving Park is different; it does not pass under the crossing of the Kennedy Expressway and streets but it spans up to Irving Park Road and Pulaski Road.
 This means that the main entrance is located under the tracks and not above as in other stations located in the median of the Kennedy Expressway.
 The layout of the station is also distinguished by the length of its banks, it can accommodate 10-car trains as opposed to the 8 of the other stations in the plan.
 This is explained by the presence of an auxiliary entrance on Pulaski Road.

 On February 10, 1998, the Chicago Transit Authority temporarily closed the entrance on Pulaski Road.
 It reopened in October 1998 with the agent replaced with an ATM.